matrix-org/dendrite/docs/CONTRIBUTING.md

 We also have some special tags which we use for searchability.
 These are:

-* `// TODO:` for places where a future review, rewrite or refactor is likely required
+* `// TODO:` for places where a future review, rewrite or refactor is likely required;
-* `// FIXME:` for places where we know there is an outstanding bug that needs a fix
+* `// FIXME:` for places where we know there is an outstanding bug that needs a fix;
 * `// NOTSPEC:` for places where the behaviour specifically does not match what the [Matrix Specification](https://spec.matrix.org/) prescribes, along with a description of *why* that is the case.